Action Research

 Advantages and Disadvantages

-One of the biggest advantages of action research is its strong practical relevance.
-Research findings are directly connected to real organisational problems and can lead to immediate improvements.
+Perhaps the greatest strength of action research is its practical relevance.
+The research is directly connected to real organisational challenges, meaning that findings often lead to immediate and tangible improvements.

 When to Use Action Research